-The University of Chicago Booth School of Business grading policy states that a professor will not exceed a maximum grade point average of 3.33 for each course taught in a quarter.
-Grades are usually available between three and four weeks after the last cohort has completed the final exam.
+The University of Chicago Booth School of Business grading policy states that faculty will not exceed a maximum grade point average of 3.33 for each course taught in a quarter.
+Grades are usually available two to four weeks after the last cohort has completed the final exam.